Philip Yordan: End of Hollywood career

-Samuel Bronston
+Europe

 Unable to work in Hollywood, Yordan found opportunity in Spain with independent producer Samuel L. Bronston.
 Yordan's association with Bronston began when he worked on the $10 million epic King of Kings (1961), directed by Nicholas Ray.
 Bronston engaged him to fix the script for the film and Yordan then hired Ray Bradbury to write the voice-over narration, used an anonymous Italian writer for the script.
 He retained sole writing credit on the finished film.

 Yordan stayed with Bronston to write El Cid (1961) for Mann, although it is more likely the actual scripting was done by blacklistees Ben Barzman and Bernard Gordon.
 Yordan was also announced as writing a script for Bronston about the building of the Eiffel Tower.

 Yordan was credited on The Day of the Triffids (1963) but he was a "front" for Bernard Gordon.
-He continued to work regularly for Bronston: 55 Days at Peking (1963), directed by Ray and Guy Green, with Yordan producing, contributing ideas and being a script front for Gordon; The Fall of the Roman Empire (1964), directed by Mann; and Circus World (1964), directed by Henry Hathaway (mostly written by Gordon).
+He continued to work regularly for Bronston: 55 Days at Peking (1963), directed by Ray and Guy Green, with Yordan producing, contributing ideas and being a script front for Gordon (based on a story Yordan had developed for Jerry Wald); The Fall of the Roman Empire (1964), directed by Mann; and Circus World (1964), directed by Henry Hathaway (mostly written by Gordon).

 Both 55 Days at Peking and The Fall of the Roman Empire were box-offices failures and Bronston declared bankruptcy.
 In addition to the production company's immense production costs and expense accounts, Yordan and producer Michael Waszynski were reportedly diverting large sums for their own purposes.

-Security Pictures in Spain

 In 1963 Security Pictures announced they would make ten films for Allied Artists over two and a half years, including The Tribe That Lost Its Head; Gretta, based on a book by Erskine Caldwell; a Western called Bad Man's River; and a science fiction film Crack in the World.
 Many of these were not made.
 For Security Pictures, Yordan produced The Thin Red Line (1964) and Crack in the World (1965).